chrisquince/CLIMBTutorial/complete_example2016.md

 Rscript $CONCOCT/scripts/ConfPlot.R  -c clustering_gt1500_conf.csv -o concoct_clustering_gt1500_conf.pdf
 ```

 Now we have 10.
-So the same as metabat :(
+So the same as metabat :( CONCOCT as overclustered two of the species.

 ![CONCOCT scg plot](figsD/concoct_clustering_gt1500_scg.pdf)